How Can You Demonstrate Social Media Brand Safety

 5. Archive Everything Automatically

 Set retention policies that match your industry and organizational requirements.
-Some industries require multi-year retention for regulatory compliance.
+PIPEDA requires breach records retained for at least 24 months, and some provinces mandate longer retention.
 Internal policies may specify different retention periods for different content types.
 Automated archiving ensures nothing falls through the cracks accidentally.

 Create a Documented, Defensible Social Media Process